gabitodev/gabitodev-bot/README.md

    ![image](https://user-images.githubusercontent.com/8563780/162329832-1eb44e1f-cab2-494f-a667-fe6b4a7c4002.png)

 `discordId` the scholar discord id, you can get this directly from discord.
-If you dont know how to get this Google if yours best friend. **Required**.
+If you dont know how to get this Google is yours best friend. **Required**.

 `fullName` the name of your scholar. **Required**.